FrankBeatrice/LJAB_Testing/content/cannabis_law.md

 type = "page"

 +++
 The Law Offices of Joseph A. Bondy provides counsel and strategic consulting to companies, entrepreneurs and investors involved in the legal cannabis and hemp industry, across a wide spectrum of issues.
-Our clients include cultivators, processors, dispensaries, ancillary businesses, entrepreneurs, and investors.
+Our clients have included cultivators, processors, dispensaries, ancillary businesses, entrepreneurs, investors, medical marijuana patients, and medical marijuana professionals.
 The Office also offers due diligence on the regulatory and business considerations of clients' entering into particular cannabis-related transactions.

 Given Mr. Bondy's 25-year background as a federal criminal defense attorney, the Office has decades of high-level federal and state cannabis-related enforcement experience, and the comprehensive knowledge required to peerlessly guide clients on international, federal, state and local laws, and the regulatory and governmental hurdles unique to conducting business and investing in the industry.
 Mr. Bondy has a nuanced understanding of the Controlled Substances Act (CSA) and related federal criminal laws, including the federal securities, money laundering, and criminal and civil forfeiture statutes.
 He also has decades of experience representing clients in matters involving the Drug Enforcement Administration (DEA),  Securities and Exchange Commission (SEC), Federal Bureau of Investigation (FBI), United States Postal Inspection Service (USPIS), Public Company Accounting Oversight Board (PCAOB), and other law enforcement and regulatory agencies.
 Mr. Bondy's national cannabis legalization advocacy efforts and ongoing representation of cannabis industry clients, have provided him with a close familiarity of the Food, Drug, and Cosmetic Act and the Agriculture Improvement Act of 2018 ("the 2018 Farm Bill"), and both US Department of Agriculture (USDA) and Food and Drug Administration (FDA) regulations related to marijuana and hemp.